Kosovo–Serbia relations: Trade sanctions (2018–2020)

 On 6 November 2018, Kosovo announced a 10% tax on goods imported from Serbia and Bosnia-Herzegovina.
 The official justification for the new tariff was unfair trade practices and destructive behaviour aimed at Kosovo.

 On 21 November 2018, Kosovo announced an increase in the tax rate to 100%.
 It is believed that the new policy was a response to Kosovo's third failed bid for Interpol membership, a result widely blamed on Serbian campaigning by Kosovar public officials.
 On the day of the announcement, the Deputy Prime Minister Enver Hoxhaj publicly tweeted: "Serbia is continuing its aggressive campaign against Kosovo in the int’l stage. [...]
-To defend our vital interest, [the] Government of Kosovo has decided today to increase the customs tariff to 100%. [...]”
+To defend our vital interest, [the] Government of Kosovo has decided today to increase the customs tariff to 100%. [...]"

 On 1 April 2020, Kosovo abolished the 100% tax.

-Belgrade–Pristina flights

-On 20 January 2020, Serbia and Kosovo agreed to restore flights between their capitals for the first time in more than two decades.
-Eurowings, the no-frills subsidiary of German flag-carrier Lufthansa, will fly between Belgrade and Pristina.
-The deal came after months of diplomatic talks by Richard Grenell, the United States ambassador to Germany, who was named special envoy for Serbia-Kosovo relations by President Donald Trump the year before.

-Energy
+Energy transmission networks separation

 In April 2020 Kosovo's Transmission System Operator, KOSTT, was formally separated from Elektromreža Srbije through a vote by the European Network of Transmission System Operators for Electricity, ENTSO-E, which paved the way for Kosovo to become an independent regulatory zone for electricity.

 The agreement was criticized in Serbia, who accused Pristina and Tirana of pursuing a "Greater Albania of energy".
 Marko Djuric, the Serbian government's liaison for Kosovo released a statement saying that "Serbia is the owner and builder of the power grids in Kosovo and Metohija, for which there is abundant evidence".

-2020 economic normalization agreements
+2020 Washington Agreement

 On 4 September 2020, under a deal brokered by the United States, Serbia and Kosovo agreed to normalise economic relations.
 The deal will encompass freer transit, including by rail and road, while both parties agreed to work with the Export–Import Bank of the United States and the U.S. International Development Finance Corporation and to join the Mini Schengen Zone, but also to commence rail links between them such as Niš-Pristina and Pristina-Merdare and to connect the Belgrade-Pristina rail network with a deep seaport on the coast of the Adriatic Sea They will also conduct a feasibility study with the U.S. Department of Energy concerning the shared Gazivoda Lake, which straddles the border between the two states.
 In addition to the economic agreement, Serbia agreed to move its embassy in Israel to Jerusalem from Tel Aviv starting in June 2021 and Israel and Kosovo agreed to mutually recognise each other.